 Common use cases for tokenizing sensitive payment data include:

-- businesses that keep a customer’s card on file.
+Businesses that keep a customer’s card on file — see card on file tokenization.

 Tokenization Benefits